rebeccaccc/NLP_pipeline_disaster_response/README.md

 #### run.py
 Code to showcase results on the FLASK web App.
 #### template
-A folder has two html files:master.html and go.html.
+A folder has two html files: master.html and go.html.
 These files configures the result showcase dashboard.

 ## Instruction